172 Magnets in One Day: Inside Cindy's Craft Show Setup

 Photo to print-ready magnet — in seconds

-The two most trusted brands are Titan Press and MPRO.
-Both are created by magnet makers, for magnet makers.
-They offer fast shipping, US-based service centers, warranties, and affordable supplies that ship quickly from the US.
-Non-branded machines sold on Amazon or Alibaba often ship directly from overseas, have no warranty, no service support, and supplies that are expensive and slow to arrive.
+Two trusted brands are Titan Press and MPRO — both created by magnet makers, for magnet makers.
+They offer fast shipping, US-based service centers, warranties, and affordable supplies that ship quickly.
+Non-branded machines sold on Amazon or Alibaba often ship from overseas with no warranty, no service support, and expensive supplies with long wait times.
+Most community members start with a 2x2 inch machine and expand from there.

-You can get started for as little as $570 with an MPRO bundle that includes the machine and your first supplies.
+You can get started for as little as $570 with an MPRO bundle.
 Titan Press bundles start at $1,703.50 and include a professional-grade machine with 1,000 supplies.
-You'll also need a printer and photo paper, which most people already have or can get for under $100.
-Ongoing costs are supplies plus about $0.04 per magnet for paper and ink.
+You'll also need a printer ($60–$250 for an Epson EcoTank) and photo paper.
+Total startup cost ranges from $300 to $2,000 depending on your setup.
+Individual magnets cost under $0.30 to produce and sell for $2–$5+ each.

-It's simple — you need four things: a magnet-making machine, supplies (magnetic sheets, laminate, adhesive), a printer, and photo paper.
+Four things: a magnet-making machine, supplies (magnetic sheets, laminate, adhesive backing), a printer (most makers use an Epson EcoTank), and photo paper.
 That's it.
 Our free starter list breaks down exactly what to get and where to buy it.

-Branded machines (Titan Press, MPRO) come with fast delivery, a US-based service center, customer support, warranty, and supplies that are always in stock and ship quickly.
-Non-branded machines are often sold under many different names by different sellers but are the same generic product.
-They typically have no warranty, no service center, final-sale return policies, and supplies that ship from overseas with long wait times and customs fees.
+Branded machines (Titan Press, MPRO) come with fast delivery, a US-based service center, customer support, and warranty.
+Crucially, their supplies cost around $225 per 1,000 magnets and are always in stock, shipping quickly from the US — that adds up to major savings over time.
+Non-branded machines are often the same generic product sold under many different names.
+They typically have no warranty, no service center, final-sale return policies, and supplies that cost $300–$400 per 1,000 magnets with long wait times and customs fees from overseas.
+Over 5,000 magnets, you'd save $375–$875 on supplies alone with a branded machine.

-Custom magnets sell well across many channels: online marketplaces like Etsy, your own website on Shopify, social media (Facebook, Instagram, TikTok), craft fairs and farmers markets, pop-up events, and directly to local businesses like realtors, restaurants, and shops.
-Many of our community members sell across multiple channels.
+Custom magnets sell well across many channels: online marketplaces like Etsy (the most popular platform for magnet makers), your own Shopify website, social media (Facebook, Instagram, TikTok), craft fairs and farmers markets, pop-up events, and directly to local businesses like realtors, restaurants, and shops.
+Many successful makers in our community sell across multiple channels.
+Selling to local businesses (B2B) is an underexplored goldmine — makers report orders of 100–500+ magnets at a time.